Updated July 2021

 History 697 Creating History in New Media OR HIST 698 Programming for History OR HIST 688 Topics in History and New Media (3 credits): A seminar in which students create original historical projects in digital media.

 History 797 (3 credits) Research Seminar in U.S. History/European History/Global History: Research in specialized topics using primary sources.
 The seminar is organized around a significant topic or theme.
 Topics vary from year to year.

-- History 810 Doctoral Colloquium (1 credit per semester for a min. of 4/max. of 6 semesters): Students must enroll in six semesters of this one-credit course until they advance to candidacy (a minimum of four semesters and a maximum of six semesters).
+History 810 Doctoral Colloquium (1 credit per semester for a min. of 4/max. of 6 semesters): Students must enroll in this one-credit course until they advance to candidacy (a minimum of four semesters and a maximum of six semesters).
 This course is designed to enhance professional development and to provide a focal point for students in the Ph.D. program.
 Colloquium meets in alternating weeks and is scheduled so as not to conflict with other graduate classes.
 Events may include presentation of faculty and student research, workshops on various topics, and visiting speakers.
-Students must attend colloquium for at least four semesters.
 Local students are required to attend in person for the duration, though non-resident students can participate in absentia by submitting written work after two semesters in residence.